terrycojones/crossbarwww/website/crossbario/docs/HTTP-Bridge-Services-Subscriber.md

 ## Try it

-Clone the [Crossbar.io examples repository](https://github.com/crossbario/crossbarexamples), and got to the `rest/subscriber` subdirectory.
+Clone the [Crossbar.io examples repository](https://github.com/crossbario/crossbarexamples), and go to the `rest/subscriber` subdirectory.

 Now start Crossbar: